Local Places for Nature – Breaking Barriers

-Your proposed project must be with one of:
+Your proposed project must be with either:

 - a marginalised group (community of interest)

-- with a community in one of the 30% most deprived and disadvantaged communities according to the Welsh Index of Multiple Deprivation
+- a community in one of the 30% most deprived and disadvantaged communities according to the Welsh Index of Multiple Deprivation

 Your project must only include revenue costs, for example: